 CNS Lymphoma

-Primary central nervous system (CNS) lymphoma is a disease in which malignant cells form in the lymph tissue of the brain and/or spinal cord.
-Lymphoma is a disease in which cancer develops in the lymph system, which is part of the immune system, and is made up of the lymph, lymph vessels, lymph nodes, spleen, thymus, tonsils, and bone marrow.
+Primary central nervous system (CNS) lymphoma is a disease in which malignant cells form in the lymph tissue of the brain, spinal cord, and/or the layers that form the outer covering of the brain known as the meninges.
+More generally, lymphoma is a disease in which cancer develops in the lymph system, which is part of the immune system, and is made up of the lymph, lymph vessels, lymph nodes, spleen, thymus, tonsils, and bone marrow.

 Primary CNS Lymphoma Treatment (PDQ®)